streamr-dev/network/docs/docs/guides/become-an-operator.md

 :::

 ### Step 3: Pair your node with your Operator contract
-Once your familiar with your node you'll need to update its config file with the address of your Operator contract.
-If you're in the Mumbai test environment, you'll want to copy and paste [this config snippet](#mumbai-testing-environment-node-config), and replace the `"YOUR_OPERATOR_CONTRACT_ADDRESS"`and `"NODE_PRIVATE_KEY"` with your own (and keep the "quotes").
-For the testnets, keep an eye on the [official testnet page](../streamr-testnets/testnets.md) for the correct configuration to enter.
+To pair your node(s) with your Operator contract, you must make them aware about each other.
+For this, you need two things:

+- Your **Operator address** (found near the top of your Operator page in the Streamr Hub).
+- Your **node wallet**, which consists of an Ethereum private key and address.
+You might already have created one with the config wizard when setting up the node.
+Alternatively, you can use any method, such as create a new account in Metamask and export the private key, or use [vanity-eth](https://vanity-eth.tk/).

+First, scroll down on your Operator page and find the "Operator's node addresses" section.
+Click the "Add node address" button, paste in the **address** of your **node wallet** (not its private key!), click the button in the dialog and then don't forget to click the Save button.

+Then, update your node's config file.
+For Mumbai pre-testnet, copy and paste [this config snippet](#mumbai-testing-environment-node-config).
+In that snippet:
+- Replace `"YOUR_OPERATOR_CONTRACT_ADDRESS"` with your **Operator address** (keep the quotes).
+- Replace `"NODE_PRIVATE_KEY"` with the **private key** of your **node wallet** (keep the quotes).

+After the config file changes, restart your node(s).
+If you run several nodes, you can use the same config file for all of them.